malisas/malisas.github.io/_posts/2025-12-05-bls-unemployment-forecast.md

 ## A Note on the Number of Cycles

 The number of cycles (12 in this case) is tuned indirectly by the `lookahead` parameter (explained [here](https://erdogant.github.io/findpeaks/pages/html/Peakdetect.html#one-dimensional-data)), which is set to `20` in the code.
-The code for the method itself [here](https://github.com/erdogant/findpeaks/blob/01f7cab370c14cb4784ba759b4e5cefcf7f42ab7/findpeaks/peakdetect.py#L181-L224) is actually very simple: it will select a point as a peak if `lookahead` number of datapoints afer the point are lower than the peak.
+The code for the method itself [here](https://github.com/erdogant/findpeaks/blob/01f7cab370c14cb4784ba759b4e5cefcf7f42ab7/findpeaks/peakdetect.py#L181-L224) is actually very simple: it will select a point as a peak if `lookahead` number of datapoints after the point are lower than the peak.
+This simple approach worked better for my purposes than other common peak finding methods like `pracma::findpeaks()`.

 Note that you can obtain more cycles by lowering the parameter (e.g. `lookahead=10`):